emma-tech/project-portfolio/README.md

-# project-portfolio
+# project-portfolio 👩‍💻
-First draft of my portfolio with presentation, contact details and code projects.
+Hi!
+I'm Emma 👋 Welcome to my portfolio with inspiration, articles and a collection of my latest projects in frontend development.

+# Tech ⚡️
+- HTML5
+- CSS3

-# Link to my deployed site (will be transferred to my own domain later):
+# Link to deployed site (will be transferred to my own domain later):
 https://condescending-jennings-998f0a.netlify.app